Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Introduction

+The central difficulty of this testing problem is that the groups are estimated from the same data used to estimate the coefficients, so valid inference must account for the resulting uncertainty.
+When group separation holds, this is straightforward in large samples: the group-structure estimator is super-consistent, so the estimated structure coincides with the true one with probability approaching one, and the standard Wald test is asymptotically valid.
+In finite samples, however, the entire structure is rarely recovered exactly, and this pointwise asymptotic argument can poorly approximate the behavior of the Wald statistic.
+When group separation fails, the difficulty is more fundamental: the asymptotic distribution of the coefficient estimators is generally unavailable in closed form, and only limited results exist \citep[e.g., ][S3.1]{bonhomme_grouped_2015}.

 Our approach utilizes selective conditional inference.
-Specifically, we employ the polyhedral method \citep{lee_exact_2016, gao24, chen23}.
-In our case, the polyhedral method involves calculating the distribution of statistics conditional on the estimated group structure.
-We derive the distribution of the Wald test statistic for the linear hypothesis, accounting for the estimated group structure.
-The key point is that, once we condition on the estimated group structure and nuisance terms, the distribution becomes known and is a truncated $\chi^2$ distribution, which can be computed analytically.
-The main challenge is characterizing the estimated group structure as a subset of the data space.
-We provide the analytical formulas for computing the conditioning set for two different estimation algorithms of the group structure.
+Specifically, we employ a method following \cite{lee_exact_2016}, later adapted to the clustering problem by \cite{gao24} and \cite{chen23}, which in our case involves calculating the distribution of statistics conditional on the estimated group structure.
+The key point is that, once we condition on the estimated group structure and nuisance terms, the exact distribution of the Wald test statistic for the linear hypothesis can be derived and computed analytically, and is a truncated $\chi^2$ distribution.
+The main challenge is characterizing the estimated group structure as a subset of the data space, and we provide analytical formulas to compute the conditioning set for two estimation algorithms for the group structure.

-We provide theoretical justifications for the proposed method in Section \ref{sec:tests}, and Monte Carlo simulations presented in Section \ref{sec:motivating_simulations} demonstrate that our methods perform effectively in finite samples.
-Our testing procedure achieves the desired size conditional on the estimated group structure.
-The theory is developed under the assumptions of normally distributed errors and homoskedasticity.
-The theoretical results are exact and are valid in finite samples.
-To assess the robustness of our procedure against potential violations of these assumptions, we conduct Monte Carlo simulations.
-Our findings indicate that the method performs well, particularly when the sample size is large, even when errors deviate from normality or exhibit heteroskedasticity, and when serial or cross-sectional correlations are present.